randy3k/ProjectManager/README.md

 Project Manager for Sublime Text 3
 ===

 Dont't have any idea what `*.sublime-project` and `*.sublime-workspace` are doing?
 Forget where the project files are?
-Project Manager helps in organizing the profile files by putting all files under `Packages/Users/Projects/`.
+Project Manager helps in organizing the project files by putting all files under `Packages/Users/Projects/`.

 [SideBarFolders](https://github.com/SublimeText/SideBarFolders) is a lot lighter than the bulit-in project system, but it does not have any management functionality at all.
 I really hate that a folder cannot be easily removed in SideBarFolders.
 Now, you have a new option other than SiderBarFolders.
 Project Manager helps in managing multiple projects with a minimal amount of effort.
 It is inspired by Atom's [Project Manager](https://atom.io/packages/project-manager).